Prospective Students

 Recent Master’s students working with me have been enrolled through:

-Master’s students in my lab typically pursue genomics-based or systematics-focused projects designed to produce at least one publishable manuscript while receiving training in writing and analysis.
+Master’s students in my lab typically pursue genetic/genomics-based and/or systematics-focused projects designed to produce at least one publishable manuscript while receiving training in writing and analysis.

 Master’s vs. Ph.D.
 Expectations